Charlotte’s premier granite countertops store

 All the granite countertops PRO-TOPS installs are sealed during the installation process.
 PRO-TOPS covers kitchen and vanity tops with a special film only to be removed by the installers.

 If you live in the Charlotte area and are planning to have granite countertops installed in your home or business, we would love to hear about your project and provide you with a quote to have us do the work.
-So go ahead and give us a call today at (704) 821-3731 or fill out the form below to get started.
+Give us a call today at (704) 821-3731 or fill out the contact form below to get started.